 The Service has been carefully designed to provide better, more targeted support for vulnerable families who face a range of issues or more complex challenges.

 The service provides one-to-one support to families and individuals in a setting that is most comfortable to them, like their home, a local community setting or somewhere else.

 The service offers open-access sessions and health services for early years children and parents from a network of 16 Family Centres across the county, which also offer a range of support for parents with children aged up to 19 years (or up to 25 years for young people with special educational needs and disabilities).

 The Service is there for the whole family, not just children but for parents and young people too.
 Families are able to refer themselves to the service or may be supported by a school, health or other professional who will do that on their behalf.

-Buckinghamshire Family Information Service – The website has a directory of organisations that can provide support at different levels or call 01296 383065.
+Family Information Directory – a directory of organisations that can provide support at different levels.

 Or contact us at: firstname.lastname@example.org or call 01296 383293.